-Notes for RXYSCQ4~6:
+Notes for RXYSQ6\Y1:

-- This wiring diagram applies only to the outdoor unit. - 2 Symbols (see below). - Refer to the installation manual for how to use the BS1~BS5 and DS1+DS2 3 switches. - When operating, do not short-circuit protective device S1PH. - 5 Colours (see below). - 6 Refer to the installation manual for connection wiring to INDOOR-OUTDOOR transmission F1-F2. - 7 When using the central control system, connect OUTDOOR-OUTDOOR transmission F1-F2.
+- 1 Symbols (see below). - 2 For X37A refer to the installation manual of the option. - 3 Refer to the installation or service manual on how to use BS1~BS4 push buttons, and DS1-1 and DS1-2 DIP switches. - 4 Do not operate the unit by short-circuiting protection device S1PH. - 5 Refer to the installation manual for indoor-outdoor transmission F1-F2 wiring. - 6 When using the central control system, connect outdooroutdoor transmission F1-F2.